wjsutton/games_night_viz/README.md

 - Heroic - A large data set for those with more time available
 - Legendary - Bring your own data, [#IronQuest](https://sarahlovesdata.co.uk/category/iron-quest/) style

-There will also be two bonus 'Special Ops' tasks on:
+There will also be two bonus 'Special Ops' tasks:
 - Data preparation - Recreate one of the datasets using a tool or coding language, [Preppin' Data](https://preppindata.blogspot.com/) style
 - Visual design - A design technique to practice in your data visualisation, supported with some online tools